1939 Academy Awards®

 - director George Stevens' classic adventure film Gunga Din (with one nomination and no wins)

-- The Wizard of Oz without nominations for 17 year-old Judy Garland as Dorothy, all her Yellow Brick Road companions (Ray Bolger as the Scarecrow, Jack Haley as the Tin Man, and Bert Lahr as the Cowardly Lion), the Wizard himself (Frank Morgan) and its director Victor Fleming, although the latter took the honors for Gone With The Wind
+- The Wizard of Oz without nominations for 17 year-old Judy Garland in her signature role as Dorothy (who sang "Somewhere Over the Rainbow"), all her Yellow Brick Road companions (Ray Bolger as the Scarecrow, Jack Haley as the Tin Man, and Bert Lahr as the Cowardly Lion), the Wizard himself (Frank Morgan) and its director Victor Fleming, although the latter took the honors for Gone With The Wind

 [Note: Instead, Judy Garland was the year's recipient of the special juvenile Oscar.]